nunchistudio/blacksmith/documentation/introduction/what/overview.md

 - **REST API:** The Enterprise Edition comes with a REST API so organizations can bring data platform information as well as historical and real time events / jobs into third-party applications.
-- **Dashboard:** We created a dashboard serving as a reference implementation of the REST API.
-It allows you to visualize everything that happened or is happening in a Blacksmith application.
-It can be customized in any way needed to fit the requirements of businesses.
 - **Server health-checks:** Instead of using the Standard adapters, organizations can switch to the Enterprise Edition of the gateway and scheduler to add these services to their service mesh.
 More details about adapters in the next guide.